 Business With Purpose

 “Life in the outback teaches us that resources are precious.
-We learn to value and preserve what we have: land, water, food, people, culture and history,” says Hayley Morris, Executive Director of the Northern Escape Collection, to which Mt Mulligan Lodge belongs.
+We learn to value and preserve what we have: land, water, food, people, culture and history,” said Adam Barnett, General Manager, Mt Mulligan Lodge.

 Community… local local local

-“We work with local suppliers for everything from food and beverage to art and the activities offered to our guests,” says Hayley Morris.
+“Our aim is to work with as many local suppliers as possible for everything from food and beverage to art and the activities offered to our guests,” said Adam Barnett.

-“At Mt Mulligan Lodge we are continuously expanding our efforts to tackle these issues by focusing on the goals where we think we can have the most impact.
-We recognise that we need a multifaceted approach to address issues around climate change, land management, water safety and cultural heritage,” explains Hayley Morris.
+“At Mt Mulligan Lodge we are continuously expanding our efforts to tackle im-portant sustainability issues by focusing on areas where we think we can have the most impact.
+We recognise that we need a multifaceted approach to address is-sues around climate change, land management and cultural heritage,” explained Adam Barnett.

-All organic waste from the kitchen is composted or fed to the property’s livestock; single-use plastics and packaging are being phased out; guest slippers are washable and 100 per cent recyclable, and guest amenities in bathrooms are housed in recyclable, refillable containers.
-Substantial water tanks collect rainwater, which is used for irrigation and watering.
+Single-use plastics and packaging are being phased out; guest slippers are washable and made from recyclable materials, and guest amenities in bathrooms are housed in recyclable, refillable containers.
+Water tanks collect rainwater, which is used for irrigation and watering.

 The lodge buildings were designed to minimise energy use, water consumption and environmental impact.
-Architecturally, they echo the practical, historical pastoral structures of outback Australia, and extensively utilise re-purposed timbers and local stone.
+Architecturally, they echo the practical, historical pastoral structures of outback Australia, and utilise repurposed timbers and local stone.

-- Solar energy and batteries primarily power the lodge, and the Northern Escape Collection has partnered with Greenfleet offset the carbon emissions of guests’ helicopter flights to the lodge.
+- Solar energy and batteries partly power the lodge, and the Northern Escape Collection offers guests the opportunity to offset the carbon emissions of their helicopter flights to the lodge.

 - Recognising that Queensland is the home to one of the world’s greatest natural treasures, Mt Mulligan Lodge donates $50 per guest stay to the Morris Family Foundation Reef Keepers Fund, which supports projects that protect and preserve the Great Barrier Reef.